ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 </TabItem>
 </Tabs>

-The response must be `-1`, meaning the result is true.
-If required, it is also possible to send a slice and a cell.
+The response must be `-1`, meaning the result is `true`.
+It is also possible to send a slice and a cell if required.
 It would be enough to create and transfer a Slice or Cell instead of using the BigInt, specifying the appropriate type.

 ### Contract deployment via wallet

 In chapter three, we deployed a wallet.
 To accomplish this, we initially sent some TON and a message from the wallet to deploy a smart contract.
 However, this process is not broadly used with external messages and is often used mainly for wallets.
 While developing contracts, the deployment process is initialized by sending internal messages.

-We’ll use the V3R2 wallet smart contract introduced in [the third chapter](/v3/guidelines/smart-contracts/howto/wallet#compiling-wallet-code) to achieve this.
+To achieve this, we’ll use the V3R2 wallet smart contract introduced in [the third chapter](/v3/guidelines/smart-contracts/howto/wallet#compiling-wallet-code).
 In this case, we’ll set the `subwallet_id` to `3` or any other number required to generate a different address while using the same private key (this value is customizable):

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">